britram/taps-transports/draft-ietf-taps-transports.md

 There may also be special APIs required to deal with time and/or random numbers, both of which are needed by a variety of encryption algorithms and protocols.

-Considerable care is required in the use of TLS APIs in order to create a secure application.
+Considerable care is required in the use of TLS APIs to ensure creation of a secure application.
 The programmer should have at least a basic understanding of encryption and digital signature algorithms and their strengths, public key infrastructure (including X.509 certificates and certificate revocation), and the sockets API.